GMSLA nutshell wikitext

 - (d) Shorts and Longs: where a Party acts as both Lender and Borrower, paragraphs 5.4(b) and 5.4(c) apply separately to Loans where it is a Lender and Loans where it is a Borrower.

-- 5.5 Where 5.5 applies, the Posted Collateral on any Loan must bear the same proportion to the Market Value of the Loaned Securities as it bore at the beginning of the Loan.
+5.5 Required Collateral Value (Single Loans): Where 5.5 applies, the Posted Collateral on any Loan must bear the same proportion to the Market Value of the Loaned Securities as it bore at the beginning of the Loan.
 Therefore:

-- (a) the Market Value of the Posted Collateral (including income etc.) must always equal the Required Collateral Value;
+- (a) Required Collateral Value: the Market Value of the Posted Collateral (including income etc.) must always equal the Required Collateral Value;

-- (b) whenever the Market Value of the Posted Collateral for any Loan exceeds the Required Collateral Value under the Loan Lender must repay to Borrower enough Equivalent Collateral to eliminate the excess; and
+- (b) Returns: whenever the Market Value of the Posted Collateral for any Loan exceeds the Required Collateral Value Lender must return enough Equivalent Collateral to Borrower to eliminate the excess; and

-- (c) whenever the Market Value of the Posted Collateral falls below the Required Collateral Value Borrower shall (on demand) provide further Collateral to Lender to eliminate the deficiency.
+- (c) Further deliveries: whenever the Market Value of the Posted Collateral falls below the Required Collateral Value Borrower must provide further Collateral to Lender on demand to eliminate the deficiency.

 - (a) Substitution right: Lender may by notice to Borrower require Borrower to substitute other eligible Collateral for any Letter of Credit it has provided by way of Collateral on the third Business Day after that notice.